-A: We are supported by the generous free-will giving of our local friends in Somerset, Hunterdon & Union Counties.
-Each person contributes according to his/her means.
-No funds are received from Chabad Headquarters nor are any locally-raised funds sent to Chabad Headquarters.
+A: All funding for Chabad programs comes from the local community.
+We have no dues nor assessments; we are supported by the generous free-will giving of our local friends.
+No funds are received from Chabad Headquarters nor are any locally raised funds sent to Chabad Headquarters.

 A: The prayerbook includes an English translation and – to help everyone keep pace – page numbers are frequently announced.

 A: Perhaps the sermon (or the sprinklings of sermonettes) will do it for you.
 Perhaps, the tunes.
 Perhaps, sitting in shul with so many others.
 Perhaps…none of the above.
 In that case, try losing yourself in the overall experience of Rosh Hashanah prayer.
 Meditate on the fact that this very same experience was shared by our people for millennia, through good times and bad, in every country and place Jews have found themselves.
 We are part of one continuous chain.
 Same liturgy, same structure.
 While one may not relate to the particulars, we are each integral part of it.
 Awe inspiring, no?

 A: The prayer endeavor is a deeply personal journey of introspection.
 It is a time to connect to our inner core, our deepest self.
 Although we often attend a family, the act of prayer is not a family or a social affair.
 Prayer is an endeavor that requires concentration.
 The “mechitza” (the wall that divides men and women), is a mechanism to facilitate this.